Pluralistic Therapy Cards: Playing with Potential

 And here is the end product!
 A set of 15 illustrated cards, complete with bullet -pointed pluralistic concepts on the reverse that you can use for study, a practical reminder for counsellors and to share with your supervisor and clients.

-If you would like to purchase a set of cards for your own study or practice go to my Etsy Shop Illustration and Design by ShirlBeeDesigns on Etsy or email email@example.com
+With great sadness to the pluralistic community and all who knew her, Shirley died in November 2021.
+Her obituary can be found here.
+If you would like to purchase a set of cards for your own study or practice please go to Shirley’s Etsy Shop Illustration and Design by ShirlBeeDesigns on Etsy